raspberrypilearning/safeguarding-module/en/step_12.md

 --- hints ---
 --- hint ---

 The main learning from this scenario is to not overreact or make assumptions, as this could have been something quite innocent or accidental like an advert or pop-up.
 If the matter can be dealt with immediately, then you (or the club organiser) should speak to Mark without assumptions.
 Then you (or the club organiser) should speak to both sets of parents (or guardians) separately, mainly to ensure this doesn’t happen again in the club.
 You should ensure the young person who reported this is OK and knows that you are dealing with the situation.
-You should make the club organiser aware of the situation and perhaps you may organise an online safety session a few weeks after the session.
+You should make the club organiser aware of the situation and perhaps you may organise an online safety session a few weeks after the incident.

 --- /hint ---
 --- /hints ---